 - war crimes and human rights violations

-- genocide and violence (So far I haven't been researching or writing about the Holocaust, and the focus on my work has been on the Croatian people within Croatia and Slovenia.
-Inspired by the destiny of some American movie directors of Jewish origin and their influence on the American movie production in the late 1940s and the early 1950s, my research interests are shifting towards the broader topic of violence, migrations, diaspora and it's cultural and political connections with a new homeland.)
+- genocide and violence (So far I haven't been researching or writing about the Holocaust, and the focus of my work has been on the Croatian people within Croatia and Slovenia.
+Inspired by the destiny of some American movie directors of Jewish origin and their influence on the American movie production in the late 1940s and the early 1950s, my research interests are shifting towards the broader topic of violence, migrations, diaspora, and its cultural and political connections with a new homeland.)

 - displaced persons